-The USC Roski Eye Institute ASOPRS fellowship will provide an excellent combination of University and private practice experience.
-The objective and goals of the fellowship are to educate our future oculo-facial plastic surgeons with state-of-the-art functional eye plastic surgery as well as cutting-edge cosmetic facial surgery.
-This training will allow the graduating fellows to acquire the skills to either pursue an academic career or to enter tertiary care private practice.
-The preceptors have well-balanced practices in both reconstructive and aesthetic surgery.
+The USC Roski Eye Institute ASOPRS fellowship provides an excellent combination of University and private practice experience.
+The fellowship objectives include education of future oculo-facial plastic surgeons with state-of-the-art functional eyelid, lacrimal and orbital surgery and cutting-edge cosmetic facial surgery in order to create future leaders in our field.
+This training will allow the graduating fellow to acquire the skills to pursue an academic career or tertiary care private practice.
+All of the preceptors have well-balanced practices in both reconstructive and aesthetic surgery.
 In addition, subspecialty colleagues are available for additional training in facial plastic surgery and cosmetic dermatology.

-This even-year fellowship under Michael Burnstine will dovetail nicely with the odd-year fellowship managed by Steven Dresner at Eyesthetica, augmenting both fellowships with the resources of USC and the additional experience of Drs.
-Guy Massry, Sandy Zhang-Nunes, and Jonathan Kim.
+This even-year ASOPRS fellowship under Michael Burnstine will dovetail nicely with the odd-year fellowship under Steven Dresner, augmenting both fellowships with the resources of USC and it’s full-time faculty including Sandy Zhang-Nunes, Jessica Chang and Jonathan Kim.
 In the first year, the fellow would spend time at Eyesthetica and LA County (LAC) + USC Medical Center under the direct supervision of one of the preceptors.
-In the second year, the fellow would have continuity at LAC with continued direct supervision, and spend the remaining four days of the week with Guy Massry, USC Roski Eye Institute, and Children’s Hospital Los Angeles (CHLA).
+In the second year, the fellow would have continuity at LAC+USC Medical Center with continued direct supervision, and spend the remaining time at USC Roski Eye Institute, Children’s Hospital Los Angeles (CHLA), or with Guy Massry.

 During the first year of fellowship, each fellow will be learning the bread and butter clinic evaluation and surgery techniques in Oculo-Facial Surgery.
-He or she will be seeing and managing patients at LAC + USC Medical Center under the guidance of the preceptors on a weekly basis.
+The fellow will see and manage patients at LAC + USC Medical Center under the guidance of the ASOPRS preceptors on a weekly basis.
 Here, the fellow will be actively involved in resident education.
-The remainder of the week will be spent with the preceptors from Eyesthetica, growing their surgical skills and gaining competence in pre- and post-operative patient management.
-The fellow will begin outside rotations during their first year and will spend time with our local ocularist group for learning impression fitting techniques and with Richard Bennett, MD, former President of Derm Surgery, for Mohs surgery reconstruction techniques around the body: flaps and grafts.
-The techniques learned here have ready applications to the peri-orbital area and face.
+The remainder of the week will be spent with the preceptors from Eyesthetica,, growing their surgical skills and gaining competence in pre- and post-operative patient management.
+The fellow will begin outside rotations during their first year and will spend time with our local ocularist group learning impression fitting techniques and with Richard Bennett, MD, former President of Dermatology Surgery for Mohs surgery reconstruction techniques around the body, including flaps and grafts.
+The techniques learned have ready applications to the peri-orbital area and face.
 Other elective rotations include cosmetic dermatology and Facial Plastic Surgery.

-Oculo-Facial Plastics Fellowship Application and Interview Deadlines – Not Available; Dates are not yet set, but will occur in early 2017
+Oculo-Facial Plastics Fellowship Application and Interview Deadlines – TBD